 Complaints about our review, publishing processes and publications can be raised by anyone at any time, with either a journal editor, series editor, Chair of LSE Press’s Editorial Board or LSE Press team.

 American Psychological Association (2010) The Publication Manual of the American Psychological Association.
 Sixth Edition, p.170.

 The Library uses data from LSE Press to populate Wikidata with descriptive metadata for articles and books, making it more discoverable to search engines.
 The Library also creates author identifiers on Wikidata to link authors with their articles, their affiliation(s) and any pre-existing identifiers, including, but not limited to, ORCID, ISNI and ResearchGate.
 This increases the visibility of LSE Press content to the Semantic Web.

 LSE Press recommends that all editors, reviewers and authors register an account with ORCID.
 ORCID is a unique and persistent ID that enables accurate attribution for scholarly work, ensuring that the correct author receives the credit for their contributions.
 An ORCID remains the same no matter any changes of name, affiliation, or research area.

 All content published with LSE Press is assigned a Digital Object Identifier (DOI) for online tracking and referencing.

-LSE Press content is archived with LOCKSS, and copies of all LSE Press content is also made available from LSE Research Online, the School’s open access repository.
+LSE Press content is CLOCKSS enabled, and copies of all LSE Press publications are made available from LSE Research Online, the School’s open access repository.